gothaw/nodejs-website/README.md

 Deployment has been carried out using [heroku](https://heroku.com).
 To deploy the app install heroku and follow the latest documentation available [here](https://devcenter.heroku.com/articles/git).

+Please note that the deployed build has Google API disabled as this was using trial version that is bound to expire in the future.

 ### Built with

 HTML5, SCSS, JavaScript, Node.js